** Update: we have the latest tutorial on the TestLodge Test Management tool.

 => How to Organize Your Software Testing Projects Using TestLodge

-Today I am reviewing TestLodge test management tool which is very simple to use for any test project and even any newbie can start using it right away.
-Thanks Scott Sherwood, Test Lodge owner, for offering this tool for review.
+Today I am reviewing the TestLodge test management tool which is very simple to use for any test project and even any newbie can start using it right away.
+Thanks, Scott Sherwood, Test Lodge owner, for offering this tool for review.

 Test Plan Creation:

 In TestLodge you can easily create multiple test plans as per your project needs.
 You can select the option to create your test plan from a standard template.

 This comprehensive inbuilt test plan template lists all the required content areas like features to be tested, features not to be tested, approach, item pass/fail criteria, suspension and resumption criteria, test deliverables, responsibilities, schedule, risks and many more test plan tasks.